-Specifically, CisscalDir specifies the location of the CISSCAL software files, setenv IDL_PATH {\$IDL_PATH}:~/cisscal3_6
+Specifically, CisscalDir specifies the location of the CISSCAL software files,

 CalibrationBaseDir specifies the location of the calibration support directories (version 3 of this software requires: antibloom/, bitweight/, correction/, darkcurrent/, distortion/, dustring/, efficiency/, lut/, offset/, slope/), and ImageBaseDir is the default directory where CISSCAL will look for images to be calibrated.
+Note that because CISSCAL saves and re-uses simulated dark current files, the user will need to have write permission to the CalibrationBaseDir directory.